Batman (Terry McGinnis)

-Batman (Terrence "Terry" McGinnis Wayne) is a fictional superhero appearing in media published by DC Entertainment.
-The character was created by Bruce Timm and Paul Dini and first appeared in the pilot episode of the animated television series Batman Beyond (1999–2001), voiced by Will Friedle.
+Terrence "Terry" McGinnis Wayne, also known as Batman Beyond or Batman of the Future after his animated television series to distinguish him from his predecessor Bruce Wayne, is a superhero appearing in media published by DC Entertainment.
+The character was created by Bruce Timm and Paul Dini and first appeared in the pilot episode of Batman Beyond (1999–2001) set in the DC Animated Universe, voiced by Will Friedle.

 Terry is the vigilante known as Batman in the future, having taken over the mantle after the aging Bruce Wayne retired.
-He eventually learns that he is a biogenetic son of Bruce Wayne, created through covert genetic engineering by Project Cadmus.
-However, neither knew of their relationship at first.
+A separate version of the character was introduced in the 2023 Murphyverse graphic novel Batman: Beyond the White Knight.

 Publication history

 McGinnis was created for the Batman Beyond animated television series, as a continuation of Batman: The Animated Series and The New Batman Adventures originally meant as a character for the DCAU.
 For a long time, he was not considered a character for the main DC Universe.
-Countdown introduced Earth-12, an alternate universe with its version of Terry McGinnis and other Beyond-like characters.
+Countdown to Final Crisis introduced Earth-12, an alternate universe with its version of Terry McGinnis and other Beyond-like characters.
+In times, it is revealed that this universe is where the DCAU situates.
 Superman/Batman (comic book) #22 (2005, which predates Superman/Batman Annual 4) was the first comic to depict McGinnis as existing in the future of Batman and the characters of the mainstream comic book DCU.
-In Batman # 700, Terry's mentor is not Bruce, but Damian Wayne, who had become the third Batman after Bruce Wayne and Dick Grayson (in other words, Terry would be the fourth Batman).
+In Batman #700, Terry's mentor is not Bruce, but Damian Wayne, who had become the third Batman after Bruce Wayne and Dick Grayson (in other words, Terry would be the fourth Batman).

 The 2010 story Superman/Batman Annual #4 returned to the DCAU Terry's story, as later did a 2011 Batman Beyond miniseries.
 In 2012, DC began publishing three Terry-related comic books: Batman Beyond and Justice League Beyond most prominently, though the character also appears in Superman Beyond.
 Terry officially entered mainstream DC continuity in the 2014 New 52 maxiseries, The New 52: Futures End.
 It has since then produced two separate comic book series, the first in 2015, where Tim Drake replaced Terry as Batman; and the second one in 2016, as part of DC Rebirth, where Terry has become Batman once again.
+Terry's story continued in the Batman Beyond series with Batman Beyond (vol.6) published in 2016, Batman Beyond: Neo-year series from 2022, and then the Batman Beyond: Neo-Gothic series 2023.